Cosimo III de' Medici: Tuscan succession and later years

 Cosimo's piety had not faded in the slightest since his youth.
 He visited the Florentine Convent of Saint Mark on a daily basis.
 A contemporary recounted that "The Grand Duke knows all the monks of Saint Mark at least by sight..."
-This, however, did not occupy all his efforts: He was still trying to coax Anna Maria Franziska to Florence, where he believed her caprices would cease.
+This, however, did not occupy all his efforts: he was still trying to coax Anna Maria Franziska to Florence, where he believed her caprices would cease.
 Additionally, in 1719, he claimed that God asked him to pledge the grand duchy to "the governance and absolute dominion of the most glorious Saint Joseph".

 Leopold I, Holy Roman Emperor, died in May 1705.
 His successor, Joseph I, took to government with a burst of ebullience.
 Following the Battle of Turin, a decisive Imperial victory, the Emperor sent an envoy to Florence to collect feudal dues, amounting to 300,000 doubloons, an exorbitant sum; and to force Cosimo to recognise the Archduke Charles as king of Spain.
 Fearing a Franco-Dutch invasion, Cosimo III refused to recognise Charles's title, but he did pay a fraction of the dues.

 The Grand Prince Ferdinando was grievously ill with syphilis; he had become prematurely senile, not recognising anybody who came to see him.
 Cosimo despaired.
 He successfully requisitioned the assistance of Pope Clement XI with Anna Maria Franziska.
 He sent the Archbishop of Prague to reproach her.
-She cited the example of Marguerite-Louise, adding that the Pope did not bother himself to machinate a reconciliation.
+She cited the example of Marguerite-Louise, adding that the Pope did not bother himself to contrive a reconciliation.
 Cosimo wrote desperate missives to the Electress Palatine: "I can tell you now, in case you are not informed, that we have no money in Florence..."
 He added that "two or three-quarters of my pension are fallen into arrears".

 Gian Gastone arrived in Tuscany without his wife in 1708.
 The Emperor, thinking it unlikely that any male heirs were to be born to the Medici, prepared to occupy Tuscany, under the pretext of Medici descent.
 He intimated that upon the Grand Prince's death the Tuscans would rebel against Cosimo's autocratic government.
 Cosimo, in an act of desperation, had Francesco Maria, the Medici family cardinal, renounce his religious vows and marry Eleanor of Gonzaga, the youngest child of the incumbent Duke of Guastalla.
 Two years later, Francesco Maria died, taking with him any hope of an heir.